BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.5.4 - 14 Mar 2023 =
+* Fixed issue with xProfile fields in form setup.

 = 1.5.3 - 16 Dec 2022 =
 * Added support to activity stream on contact forms.
 * Added new option to create custom message on activity stream.